appaquet/exomind/browsers/README.md

 * [Load the unpacked extension in Chrome](https://developer.chrome.com/extensions/getstarted)

-* Configure the extension by triggering it:
+* Configure the extension by triggering it and filling the following fields:
     * `Endpoint` is the URL to a `store` node exposing HTTP transport.

     * `Auth token` is a token that authenticate the extension's calls gainst the endpoint.
       Generate a token using Web client's configuration: